 Public Safety & Services

-- Police Department, staffed by the Chief of Police, seven full-time and twelve part-time officers, and a full-time Administrative Assistant/Matron, operated 24 hours per day, seven days a week.
+- Police Department, staffed by the Chief of Police, eight full-time and twelve part-time officers, and a full-time Administrative Assistant/Matron, operated 24 hours per day, seven days a week.